The air is cold. The ground hard. Snow is being made on the mountain ski runs.

 Ten Ox-herding Pictures Stage5

-TAMING THE OX
+TAMING THE OXIntroduction

 Once thoughts rise up even slightly, they are followed by other thoughts.